Dindows-Systems/duckinator.net/_posts/2012-07-18-sicuro-untrusted-code-execution.markdown

 There's always something hiding, right?
 That little thing you find when hunting another bug.
 This one happened to be that `GC`, `Signal`, and `ObjectSpace` were whitelisted.
 This isn't exactly good.

-At the very least, `GC.disable` could make it use too much memory, causing instability, and `Signal.trap` could be used to handle signals used to terminate the process -- and ignore them.
+At the very least, `GC.disable` could make it use too much memory, causing instability, and `Signal.trap` could be used to handle signals used to terminate the process &ndash; and ignore them.
 I'm not entirely sure what `ObjectSpace` can be used for, but I do not know what it does, so I do not like it being whitelisted.
 I've also been told `ObjectSpace` is "dangerous."
 I may look into this later.

 `GC`, `Signal`, and `ObjectSpace` will not be whitelisted as of the next version.